 Article to understand fields, formats of /etc/shadow file.
-Learn each fields in detail and how it can be modified.
+Learn each field in detail and how it can be modified.

-We have written about /etc/passwd file in past.
-In this article we will see
+We have written about /etc/passwd file in the past.
+In this article, we will see

-/etc/shadow file, its format, its content, its importance for Linux system.
+/etc/shadow file, its format, its content, its importance for the Linux system.

-/etc/shadow file (henceforth referred as shadow file in this article) is one of the crucial file on system and counterpart of
+/etc/shadow file (henceforth referred to as shadow file in this article) is one of the crucial files on system and counterpart of

-Unlike password file, shadow file is not world readable.
-It can be read by root user only.
+Unlike the password file, the shadow file is not world-readable.
+It can be read by the root user only.
 Shadow file permissions are 400 i.e.

 -r-------- and ownership is

 root:root.
-Means it can be only read and by root users only.
-Reason for such security is password related information which is being stored in this file.
+This means it can be only read and by root users only.
+The reason for such security is password related information that is being stored in this file.

 /etc/shadow file looks like :